Ideas-on-Stage/ideasonstage.com/content/uk/academy/index.md

 - **Monthly web class** – learn practical skills from leading communication experts
 - **Monthly live practice** – apply what you learn, get feedback and build confidence
 - **Monthly assignment** – short, focused tasks to prepare for the next practice session
-- **Extra resources** – access three online courses worth £375 and an AI Coach, your 24/7 presentation coach
+- **Extra resources** – get expert training and 24/7 support from our AI Coach, your personal presentation coach
 - **Time commitment** – around two to three hours a month to learn, practise and apply
 - **Where it happens** – live sessions on Zoom, community on Circle